stat660-f18/course-questions-wiki/week-12/README.md

 [Course Textbook Chapter 16, Problem 1]
 - Question (llopez37-stat660)Do we include the other variables in the keep syntax in order to allow for the if statement to go into affect?
+- Answer (jduan10-stat660): We don't need to keep the variables if we don't want to write them.
 * Question (yli110-stat660): What types of elements can be put into an array?
 * Answer (yli110-stat660): Either numeric or characteristic, as long as all the variables in the same array have same type.
 - Question (anguyen152-stat660) : What is an "executable statement" ?